You Are Here

-Resource 7 Presenting a High Hill Workshop in a Non-Retreat Setting
+Resource 7 Presenting a HIgh Hill Workshop in a Non-Retreat Setting

 Here are some things to consider if your group—whether for convenience or to minimize expenses—chooses to meet locally, and stay in their own homes: